 Second, you can read about how well you need to speak English to go to beauty school, how to get into beauty school, and what to expect during beauty school or an apprenticeship.

-Third, we will talk about getting your license and preparing for school and your license tests.
+Third, we will talk about getting your license, which is a form your state gives you that says you can work in beauty, and preparing for school and your license tests.

 Fourth, you will learn how to succeed in your career before, during, and after beauty school.